() UNCF Hosting Summit on HBCU Transformation | Press releases

 About UNCF

-UNCF (United Negro School Fund) is the nation’s largest and best minority schooling group.
-To serve youth, the group and the nation, UNCF helps college students’ schooling and growth by way of scholarships and different packages, helps and strengthens its 37 member schools and universities, and advocates for the significance of minority schooling and school readiness.
-UNCF establishments and different traditionally Black schools and universities are extremely efficient, awarding almost 20% of African American baccalaureate levels.
-UNCF administers greater than 400 packages, together with scholarship, internship and fellowship, mentoring, summer time enrichment, and curriculum and college growth packages.
-At the moment, UNCF helps greater than 60,000 college students at over 1,100 schools and universities throughout the nation.
-Its emblem options the UNCF torch of management in schooling and its widely known trademark, ‟A thoughts is a horrible factor to waste.”® Be taught extra at UNCF.org or for steady updates and information, observe UNCF on Twitter at @UNCF.
+UNCF (United Negro Faculty Fund) is the nation’s largest and best minority schooling group.
+To serve youth, the neighborhood and the nation, UNCF helps college students’ schooling and growth by way of scholarships and different packages, helps and strengthens its 37 member schools and universities, and advocates for the significance of minority schooling and school readiness.
+UNCF establishments and different traditionally Black schools and universities are extremely efficient, awarding practically 20% of African American baccalaureate levels.
+UNCF administers greater than 400 packages, together with scholarship, internship and fellowship, mentoring, summer season enrichment, and curriculum and college growth packages.
+Immediately, UNCF helps greater than 60,000 college students at over 1,100 schools and universities throughout the nation.
+Its emblem options the UNCF torch of management in schooling and its well known trademark, ‟A thoughts is a horrible factor to waste.”® Study extra at UNCF.org or for steady updates and information, comply with UNCF on Twitter at @UNCF.

-The content material and opinions expressed inside this press launch are these of the creator(s) and/or represented corporations, and will not be essentially shared by Black PR Wire.
-The creator(s) and/or represented corporations are solely chargeable for the details and the accuracy of the content material of this Press launch.
-Black PR Wire reserves the best to reject a press launch if, within the view of Black PR Wire, the content material of the discharge is unsuitable for distribution.
+The content material and opinions expressed inside this press launch are these of the writer(s) and/or represented firms, and usually are not essentially shared by Black PR Wire.
+The writer(s) and/or represented firms are solely answerable for the info and the accuracy of the content material of this Press launch.
+Black PR Wire reserves the fitting to reject a press launch if, within the view of Black PR Wire, the content material of the discharge is unsuitable for distribution.